-The Site | The Program | Costs | Insurance | Financial Aid | Applications
+The Site | The Program | Costs | Insurance | National Health Insurance | Visa Information | Financial Aid | Applications

 Akita International University (AIU), within the Akita prefecture, in the northeastern part of Honshu Island on the Japan Sea, 400 miles north of Tokyo, lies Akita City, the capital of Akita prefecture.
 AIU's campus is located 30-40 minutes south of Akita City's center, by car.
-From various mountain ranges and nearby cedar forests, to colorful rice fields and the Omono River (one of the largest rivers in Japan), AIU is surrounded by natural settings including ancient cherry trees and snow-capped mountains, which can be seen from the campus each spring.
+From various mountain ranges and nearby cedar forests to colorful rice fields and the Omono River (one of the largest rivers in Japan), AIU is surrounded by natural settings including ancient cherry trees and snow-capped mountains, which can be seen from the campus each Spring.

-The AIU Summer Intensive Japanese Language program is a rigorous program designed to improve language skills in a small classroom setting, over a period of 6 weeks.
-Each student will receive 6 credits in one of two levels of Japanese language.
-Program is designed for absolute beginners to low intermediate Japanese language learners students not for advance level students.
-This program is a great way for students to improve or begin to learn Japanese language while deepening their understanding of Japanese culture.
+The AIU Summer Intensive Japanese Language Program is a rigorous program designed to improve language skills in a small classroom setting, over a period of 6 weeks.
+Each student will receive 6 credits in one of two levels of the Japanese language.
+The program is designed for absolute beginners to low intermediate Japanese language learners students not for advanced level students.
+This program is a great way for students to improve or begin to learn the Japanese language while deepening their understanding of Japanese culture.

 Costs (budget sheet)

 Select your term of interest for the latest budget information.

 All students are covered by full health, evacuation, and repatriation insurance.

 American citizens are not required to have a visa for the short-term study program in Japan.
 Non-US passport holders, please visit Exemption of Visa (Short-Term Stay) to confirm if you are required to obtain a visa.